cse-labs/k8s-quickstart/01-Setup-Codespaces/README.md

 ```

-## Suspend Codespaces
+## Stop Codespaces

-> Codespaces will automatically suspend after 30 minutes of inactivity
+> Codespaces will automatically stop after 30 minutes of inactivity

-To manually suspend Codespaces
+To manually stop Codespaces

 - On the lower left corner, select the `Codespaces` with the blue background

 ![Codespaces Options](./images/SuspendCodespaces1.png)

 - A dropdown will appear at the top of the screen.
-Select `Codespaces: Suspend Current Codespace`
+Select `Codespaces: Stop Current Codespace`

 ![Codespaces Options](./images/SuspendCodespaces2.png)